- Or, how to write an immersive, magic-realist, historical thriller experience for a museum about cold-war era navy warships…

 As a writer my work is more diverse than most, working across traditional books, TV and film as well as interactive, digital and multiplatform projects.
 But in a former guise I also worked in the museum sector and these experiences - both good and bad, inspiring and intensely frustrating - generated a perspective on Museum exhibition development processes.

-Over a year on from that interview, the ANMM project has provided the opportunity to directly test some of the ideas Seb and I discussed and to enact a process that attempted to get away from a curator-lead (which invariably means object-knowledge focused) process and one that endeavoured to see the exhibition experience as primarily a multiplatform narrative that took Audience Experience and Story as the central pillars of development and conception.
+Over a year on from that interview, the ANMM project has provided the opportunity to directly test some of the ideas Seb and I discussed, and to enact a process that attempted to get away from a curator-lead (which invariably means object-knowledge focused) process, and one that endeavoured to see the exhibition experience primarily as a multiplatform narrative that took Audience Experience and Story as the central pillars.

 As I said in the interview with Seb….